Loading...

 Apprenticeship Years

-3 years of recent and active work experience verified by employers
+3 years of recent and active work experience in the elevator industry in construction, maintenance, and service or repair, verified by current and previous employers

 OJT Hours